-- · Internal research, product development and quality testing; - Joint research projects, collaborations and clinical studies; - · Identification and assessment of technologies for potential licensing arrangements; and - Acquisition of technologies.
+- · Global consumer research to identify needs and insights and refine product concepts; - · Internal research, product development and quality testing; - Joint research projects, collaborations and clinical studies; - Identification and assessment of technologies for potential licensing arrangements; and - · Acquisition of technologies.

 We maintain research and product development facilities in the United States and Mainland China.
 We also contract with third parties for clinical studies and collaborate on basic research projects with researchers from universities and other research institutions in the United States and Asia, whose staffs include scientists with basic research expertise in, among others, natural product chemistry, biochemistry, dermatology, pharmacology and clinical studies.
-Our expenses for internal research and development activities and joint research projects and collaborations were \$20.1 million, \$24.3 million and \$22.0 million in 2015, 2016 and 2017, respectively.